-This concatenation is anything but extensive.
+These concatenated narratives of forgery are anything but extensive.
 It was written to give a slight view into the world of forgery.
-This concatenated narrative of forgery is anything but extensive.

 “Riddled with the inconsistency of compelling yet conflicting preconceptions … all ‘olden times’ are potentially fraudulent.”